 - 4.1 Bullying may be defined as any wilful and hurtful behaviour, usually repeated, consistently over a period of time, designed to intentionally hurt another student or group physically or emotionally, where it is difficult for those being bullied to defend themselves.
 Bullying is often motivated by prejudice.
 Bullying may follow a pattern and is directed towards a student by another student or group of students.
 Bullying can take many forms.
-It is a serious and complex matter, which can have profound consequences for children and parents.
+It is a serious and complex matter, which can have profound consequences for students and parents.
 We recognise that both victims and bullies may need help to stop the behaviour recurring. - 4.2 Bullying can include but is not limited to:

-Type of bullying Definition Emotional Being unfriendly, excluding, tormenting Physical Hitting, kicking, pushing, taking another's belongings, any use of violence Prejudice based and discriminatory, including: Racial taunts, graffiti, gestures
+Type of bullying Definition Emotional Being unfriendly, excluding, tormenting Physical Hitting, kicking, pushing, taking another's belongings, any use of violence Prejudice based and discriminatory, including: Racial Faith-based Gendered (sexist) Homophobic/biphobic Transphobic Racial taunts, graffiti, gestures

-Racial Faith-based Gendered (sexist) Homophobic/biphobic Transphobic Disability-based Sexual Explicit sexual remarks, display of sexual material, sexual gestures, unwanted physical attention, comments about sexual reputation or performance, or inappropriate touching Direct or indirect verbal Name-calling, sarcasm, spreading rumours, teasing Cyber-bullying Bullying that takes place online, such as through social networking sites, messaging apps or gaming sites
+Disability-based Sexual Explicit sexual remarks, display of sexual material, sexual gestures, unwanted physical attention, comments about sexual reputation or performance, or inappropriate touching Direct or indirect verbal Name-calling, sarcasm, spreading rumours, teasing Cyber-bullying Bullying that takes place online, such as through social networking sites, messaging apps or gaming sites

-4.3 Details of our school's approach to preventing and addressing bullying are set out in our anti-bullying policy.
+4.3 Details of our school's approach to preventing and addressing bullying are set out in our anti-bullying policy that can be found here Anti-Bullying-Sep-23-24.pdf